 With a sleek 42.5mm triangle case, it is stylish enough to complement its exceptional design.
 Within the Ventura watch lies the Swiss quartz movement technology to provide accuracy in timekeeping.
 Additional features include a date display that is located at the 3 o’clock position.
 The analog display is protected using a durable synthetic sapphire crystal and is water-resistant for up to 50m.

 As the Ventura series is one of Hamilton’s flagship models, expect it to be quite an expensive purchase.
 However, it more than makes up for it with its elegant design and reliable construction.

 Is the price worth it?
-If you are a watch enthusiast and collector this iconic watch is worth considering not only for its unique shape but Elvis fans also love it because the King of Rock worn it on his wrist in the 1961 movie “Blue Hawaii”.
-Click here to read about other watches that have featured in Hollywood movies.
+If you are a watch enthusiast and collector this iconic watch is worth considering not only for its unique shape but Elvis fans also love it because the King of Rock wore it on his wrist in the 1961 movie “Blue Hawaii”.
+See the other watches Elvis Presley wore here.

 Best Dress Watch – The Hamilton Ventura Elvis 80 bags this win.
 With its unique design that still captures the level of luxury and sophistication of a luxury watch, combined with remarkable craftsmanship, few can touch the Ventura series in this area.

 Conclusion: Seiko or Hamilton – Which is the Better Watch?

-If we are going with overall reliability for every watch model in their catalog, I will give the nod to Seiko.
+Quality – When it comes to overall reliability, both Seiko and Hamilton are solid brands that are well-respected and known for solid performance and build quality.
 Seiko has proven time and time again to deliver excellent timepieces that encompass a full price bracket.
 No matter the price of the watch, if Seiko made it, then you can expect it to be a highly reliable timepiece to have.
+That said, rarely do you see a Hamilton watch that is not worth the asking price.